treemorse/farteam/README.md

 </p>

 # Abstract
-During the last few years the fitness industry has experienced a significant decrease in revenue[^1] due to the pandemic.
+During the last few years the fitness industry has experienced a significant decrease in revenue due to the pandemic[^1].
 While many fitness employees were being laid off[^2], virtual training, home gyms and outdoor exercise became extremely popular[^1].
 </br></br>
 Based on this data, an assumption can be made that currently, the demand for fitness lessons from experienced instructors exceeds the supply.